... ...

 6. Staging Area and Door Determination (Inbound) — /SCWM/STADET_IN

 This configuration step defines how EWM determines the staging area and door during inbound processing.
-The determination can be based on WPT, product attributes, staging area groups, or fallback logic.
+The determination can be based on warehouse process type (WPT), product attributes, staging area groups, or fallback logic.
 In our setup, the determination is driven primarily by the Warehouse Process Type (WPT), which provides consistent and predictable results.

 Below is the configuration for inbound staging area and door determination: